 In a certain sense, it's true.
 The annulment process, like any attempt to bring Truth and order into the world, can be misused.
 But many applications for annulments get rejected in the initial stages for lack of evidence.

-For the last forty years, however, our culture has produced some of the most immature, selfish, entitled, addicted, and depressed "adults" who married too soon or for the wrong reasons, or who were utterly incapable of living out a sacramental marriage.
+For many decades, however, our culture has produced some of the most selfish, entitled, addicted, and depressed "adults" who married too soon or for the wrong reasons, or who were utterly incapable of living out a valid marriage.